-A former head coach and repeatedly recognized as one of the nation's top assistants, Steve Robinson is in his 11th year at Carolina and his 19th as a member of Roy Williams' coaching staff.
+A former head coach and repeatedly recognized as one of the nation's top assistants, Steve Robinson is in his 12th year at Carolina and his 20th as a member of Roy Williams' staff.

 Williams' top assistant on the bench, Robinson has been named one of the top 25 recruiters in college basketball four times since coming to Carolina.
-In 2010, FoxSports.com named him the fourth-best high-major assistant coach in all of college basketball.
+In 2010, FoxSports.com named him the one of the top five high-major assistant coaches in all of college basketball.

 His primary responsibilities include scouting, recruiting and bench coaching.
 He helped recruit future NBA Draft Lottery picks Harrison Barnes, John Henson, Ed Davis, Marvin Williams, Brandan Wright and Paul Pierce to Carolina and Kansas.
 Robinson works directly with the Tar Heel perimeter players, helping to mentor Cousy Award-winning point guards Raymond Felton, Ty Lawson and Kendall Marshall.